 Progressive path tracing – The light cache algorithm is used to sample the final image progressively.
-For a discussion of this mode, see the Progressive Path Tracing With V-Ray tutorial.

 File – Specifies the file name to load the light cache from, when the Mode is set to From file.
 Please note that you can also load a light cache by dragging and dropping a .vrlmap file directly in your viewport.
 Just be aware that doing so loads it for usage immediately, turning GI on, changing its Secondary engine to Light cache and its Mode to From file.